 Because it causes pain, teething can be a challenging time for both parent and child.
 In the past, the application of teething gel has been a popular way of coping with it.
 While a gel that you rub directly onto your child's inflamed gums may sound like the perfect solution to his pain, these products are usually not as useful as they seem, because the saliva in your child's mouth will wash the gel out quickly.

-In addition, the Food and Drug Administration (FDA) now cautions against using teething gels, many of which are still sold over the counter.
+In addition, Health 24 now cautions against using teething gels such as viscous lidocaine, many of which are still sold over the counter.

 Benzocaine No Longer Recommended

 Many over-the-counter gels contain benzocaine.
 The pain reliever is commonly found in teething gels such as Anbesol, Hurricane, Orajel, Baby Orajel and Orabase.
-Because there have been reports that a rare blood disorder called methemoglobinemia could develop as a side effect of the pain reliever, the FDA now advises parents to abstain from using benzocaine teething treatments.
+Because there have been reports that a rare blood disorder called methemoglobinemia could develop as a side effect of the pain reliever it is advisable for parents to abstain from using benzocaine teething treatments.

 Cases of methemoglobinemia were reported with both liquids and gels, even with benzocaine concentrations as low as 7.5 percent.
 Signs of this blood disorder include a pale, grayish coloring of the lips and skin, headaches, fatigue, confusion, lightheadness, shortness of breath, and increased heart rate.
 These symptoms may appear after the first benzocaine application or after several uses.